Sheikh Abdullah: Return to power

 He assumed the position of Chief Minister of Jammu and Kashmir.
 The Central Government and the ruling Congress Party withdrew its support so that the State Assembly had to be dissolved and mid term elections called.

 The National Conference won an overwhelming majority in the subsequent elections and re-elected Sheikh Abdullah as Chief Minister.
 He remained as Chief Minister till his death in 1982.

 Abdullah, described as a 6 ft 4 in to 6 ft 6 in tall man, was fluent in both Kashmiri and Urdu.
-His biography in Urdu entitled Atish-e-Chinar was written by the noted Kashmiri author M.Y.
-Taing and published after Sheikh Abdullah's death.
-It is often referred to as his autobiography as Taing claimed that he only acted as an amanuensis.
-It is based on extensive interviews that Taing had with Sheikh Abdullah and provides valuable information on Sheikh Abdullah's family background, early life, ringside glimpses of happenings in Kashmir at a crucial juncture in its history, and his viewpoint about the political events in Kashmir in which he himself played a central role.

 After his death his eldest son Dr. Farooq Abdullah was elected as the Chief Minister of the State.

 Personal life

 In 1933 he married Akbar Jahan, the daughter of Michael Harry Nedou, of Slovak and British descent, and his Muslim Gujjar wife Mirjan.
 Michael Harry Nedou was himself the proprietor of hotels at the tourist resort of Gulmarg, and Srinagar.
 The writer Tariq Ali claims that Abdullah was Akbar Jehan's second husband.
 (Note: Ali claims she was married in 1928 to an Arab Karam Shah who disappeared after a Calcutta newspaper Liberty reported that he was actually T. E. Lawrence (Lawrence of Arabia), a British Intelligence officer.
 He claims that Akbar Jehan was divorced by her first husband in 1929.)